MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-channels.md

 The following apps are supported for use in shared channels.

 > [!NOTE]
-> SharePoint pages and SharePoint apps aren't supported in Government Community Cloud (GCC), GCC-High, and Department of Defense (DOD) environments.
+> SharePoint and the SharePoint pages apps aren't supported for shared channels in Government Community Cloud (GCC), GCC-High, and Department of Defense (DOD) environments.

 - Activity
 - Adobe Acrobat Sign